Read More

 Providing new benefits or improving the existing benefits.
 Examples include adding accident, dental, or vision plans or other welfare benefits or making contributions to an HSA or wellness program.
 These can only be provided to current plan participants.
 [This option generally does not apply to plans that have not established a trust for premium contributions, per ERISA section 403(a).]

 The ACA requires insurance carriers to submit reports by July 31 of each that detail whether the insurance carrier met the MLR ratio requirement for the prior calendar year.
 If thresholds aren’t met, the insurance carrier must issue rebates no later than September 30.
 Carriers may provide a lump sum reimbursement or apply to the first month’s premium due on or after September 30.
-[Click here for more information on MLR provisions and distributions]
+Two common tactics used by employers are premium holidays or discounts, which allow them to directly allocate dollars representing plan assets towards employee premium contributions.

 Share